cgeyskens/phd/image-analysis/synapse-counting/README.md

 5. your path to the ocal peak optimization parameters json file
 6. which name segments to use from the image file name
 7. your pre- and postsynapse image channel
-8. nr of trials for finding the optimal parameters for local peak maxima detection
+8. number of trials for finding the optimal parameters for local peak maxima detection with

 ## Pipeline output